johnnylambada/fibamlscan/README.md

 This library is based on the [Firebase for ML Kit quickstart](https://github.com/firebase/quickstart-android/tree/master/mlkit) tutorial.

+It allows you to easily integrate the Firebase ML Kit barcode scanning engine into your app.
+The Firebase ML Kit is better than ZXing for some bar codes, especially PDF417 used for driver's licenses.

 ## Using this library

 The following steps enable you to use this library.